lu-sketch/PYTHON---PROJECTS/README.md

 1. First Capstone Project with Hyperiondev - Financial Calculator in Python
 2. Simple Task manager program with user login.
 Done at Hyperiondev
+3. OOP in Python - email program checking Inbox for emails